rajiv4591/css-loading-spinners-library/readme.md

 http://immense-harbor-81488.herokuapp.com/

-How to use it in you project:
+How to use it in your project:

 1. Copy the scss folder from the project files into your project files.
 2. Set it up to where your sass compiler compiles this folder too.